 When we recently talked to Campbells Prime Meat, they summarized our credentials well: “Of all the IT suppliers we spoke to, only SI understood our processes, our challenges, and had created specialist software just for wholesale meat sector.”

-And because we’re specialists, and understand that not all catering butchers’ needs are the same, we’re focused every day on finding new ways to improve production processes, customer service and traceability requirements throughout the sector.
+And because we’re specialists, and understand that not all catering butchers’ needs are the same, we’re focused every day on finding new ways to improve production processes, customer service, food audits and traceability requirements throughout the sector.

 So no matter what the FSA’s review findings will be, we know that the sector will respond in a positive way and that together we can help to rebuild lost consumer confidence, whilst delivering the high-quality productive industry our customers need.